 Our review of the winter wonderland walk-through at Dobbies Wendover

-4 / 5 – After all the hype and uncertainty about its return post Dobbies take-over I really wasn’t sure what to expect.
+Locally people love the winter wonderland walk-through at Dobbies Wendover.
 From all the comments I’d seen on Facebook I know that it’s a HUGE part of some people’s family traditions and so I’m really glad they’re still doing it.
 It’s a lovely little festive thing to do with the kids, but I think it’s only really going to be of interest to younger kids.
 I cannot see Biggest (or possibly even Middle) Child enjoying it unless they were just playing along for their sister.
 For 4-6 years old in particular I think this must be magical.

 Parking / How to get there